SourMangoMan/MLPrepo/README.md

   <em>Figure 1: https://www.researchgate.net/publication/361444345_Handwritten_Multi-Digit_Recognition_With_Machine_Learning</em>
 </p>

 The `ann1HL.py` and `ann3HL.py` files are adapted from a piece of code written in `MATLAB` for an 2nd year undergrad project.
-They are MLPs with one hidden layer and three hidden layers respectively trained to determine if the handwritten digit in the data could be found in my student ID.
+They are MLPs with one hidden layer and three hidden layers respectively trained to determine if the handwritten digit in the data could be found in a given student ID.
 For example, if my ID was 1112223 and a handwritten two was present, the model should return a one.
 If the handwritten digit were a six instead, the model should output a zero.
 The dataset on which these models are trained are subsets of the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).

 The code in `annNHL.py` is my own initiative based on the code from the two previously mentioned.
 This features as many layers as the user would like with any number of nodes in each layer.